Bosnian War: Croat

 The Croats started organizing their military forces in late 1991.
 On 8 April 1992, the Croatian Defence Council (Hrvatsko vijeće obrane, HVO) was founded as the "supreme body of Croatian defence in Herzeg-Bosnia".
 The HVO was organised in four Operative Zones with headquarters in Mostar, Tomislavgrad, Vitez and Orašje.
 In February 1993, the HVO Main Staff estimated the strength of the HVO at 34,080 officers and men.
 Its armaments included around 50 main battle tanks, mainly T-34 and T-55, and 500 various artillery weapons.

 At the beginning of the war, the Croatian government helped arm both the Croat and Bosniak forces.
 Logistics centres were established in Zagreb and Rijeka for the recruitment of soldiers for the ARBiH.
 The Croatian National Guard (Zbor Narodne Garde, ZNG), later renamed officially to Croatian Army (Hrvatska vojska, HV) was engaged in Bosnian Posavina, Herzegovina and Western Bosnia against the Serb forces.
 During the Croat-Bosniak conflict, the Croatian government provided arms for the HVO and organised the sending of units of volunteers, with origins from Bosnia and Herzegovina, to the HVO.

 The Croatian Defence Forces (HOS), the paramilitary wing of the Croatian Party of Rights, fought against the Serb forces together with the HVO and ARBiH.
 The HOS was disbanded shortly after the death of their commander Blaž Kraljević and incorporated into the HVO and ARBiH.

 Serb

 The Army of Republika Srpska (Vojska Republike Srpske, VRS) was established on 12 May 1992.
-It was loyal to Republika Srpska, the Serbian portion of Bosnia which did not wish to break away from FR Yugoslavia.
+It was loyal to Republika Srpska, the Serbian-populated portion of Bosnia which did not wish to break away from Yugoslavia.
 Bosnian Serb political leader Radovan Karadžić stated "Our optimum is a Greater Serbia, and if not that, then a Federal Yugoslavia".

+Throughout the war, the VRS was involved in numerous military operations, many of which were marked by severe human rights violations.
+The most infamous of these was the Srebrenica massacre in July 1995, where more than 8,000 Bosniak men and boys were killed.
+This event has been classified as genocide by international courts and is emblematic of the VRS's broader campaign against Bosniak civilians, which included systematic ethnic cleansing, forced displacement, and other war crimes.

 Serbia provided logistical support, money and supplies to the VRS.
 Bosnian Serbs had made up a substantial part of the JNA officer corps.
-Milošević relied on the Bosnian Serbs to win the war themselves.
-Most of the command chain, weaponry, and higher-ranked military personnel, including General Ratko Mladić, were from the JNA.
+Milošević relied on the Bosnian Serbs to win the war themselves, but most of the command chain, weaponry, and higher-ranked military personnel, including General Ratko Mladić, were from the JNA.